 Among all ESG factors, the “E” – environmental – draws the most client interest.
 In our survey, 39% of advisers said that clean technology was one of the most commonly prioritised ESG criteria in client meetings, followed by climate change (35%) and emissions and waste (26%).

 An ethical investment questionnaire now has so many factors to it including pornography, human rights violations, genetic modifications, product stewardship and animal welfare.
-Like I said, it’s moved on from just avoiding tobacco and arms companies.
+It has definitely moved on from a simplistic negative screen of avoiding tobacco and arms companies.
 The survey also lists under social and governance issues the factors most frequently mentioned were human rights (22%) and corporate transparency (16%).

 Knowledge stands in the way